Grandzxw/TripleMixer/README.md

 ### Updates
-* 24/08/2024: Initial release and submitted to the Journal!
+* 24/08/2024: Initial release and submitted to the Journal.
+The dataset will be open source soon!

 ### License